Sturgeon: Buck stops with me over ferry contract row

 Problems have continued to emerge since the yard was nationalised.

-MSPs were told on Wednesday that the discovery that many of the cables installed in the Glen Sannox were too short has delayed the delivery of that ship by eight months, and the other ship by six months, and could add £12m to the overall bill.
+MSPs were told on Wednesday that the discovery that many of the cables installed in the Glen Sannox were too short has delayed the delivery of that ship by eight months, and the other ship by six months, and could add £8.7m to the overall bill.
+A sum of £3.5m has also seen set aside to renew expired warranties on equipment already installed.

 Yard bosses have also warned of "the risk of further unknown legacy issues" putting the project back further, saying they would only know if there was damage or deterioration to key systems once the ships are launched and tested.